-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - □ Summary Guide for writing Learning Outcomes

-- Distinguish different types of business structure, identify the major corporate financial decisions and corporate objective, and describe some important basic concepts. - 2.
+- 1. Distinguish different types of business structure, identify the major corporate financial decisions and corporate objective, and describe some important basic concepts. - 2.
 Apply skills in evaluating capital budgeting projects by using different methods of project evaluation. - 3.
 Use appropriate techniques to determine the cost of capital of a firm. - 4.
 Critically apply and discuss the theories detailing the capital structure and assess the impact of capital structure on the value of the firm and the price of its stock. - 5.
 Critically discuss the theories related to corporations' dividend policy .

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Project planning and managem

-Working in an international environment Working in an interdisciplinary environment

-nes that the course is aiming at.

-Project planning and management

-Respect for difference and multiculturalism

-Respect for the natural environment Showing social, professional and ethical responsibility and
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and sensitivity to gender issues Decision-making Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Others Working in an interdisciplinary environment Production of new research ideas